Wisconsin's 'uninstructed' voters send Biden a strong message on the war in Gaza

 "We have blown his last margin of victory out of the water," said Listen to Wisconsin spokesperson Heba Mohammad after watching Tuesday's results.
 "He needs to be paying attention and calling for an immediate, permanent cease-fire, as soon as possible."

-Following the Hamas-led October 7 attacks on Israel, which Israel says killed around 1,200 people, Israel launched a counter-offensive that has killed more than 32,000 people, according to Gaza health officials.
+Following the Hamas-led Oct.
+7 attacks on Israel, which Israel says killed around 1,200 people, Israel launched a counteroffensive that has killed more than 32,000 people, according to Gaza health officials.

-Not every state has an uncommitted or uninstructed option on their ballot.
+Not every state has an "uncommitted" or "uninstructed" option on its ballot.
 In states that do, the choice typically receives thousands of votes in presidential primaries.

-The organizers behind these movements are counting this year's results as a win that could have a meaningful impact, especially in what is expected to be a highly competitive race between Biden and former President Donald Trump.
+The organizers behind these movements are counting this year's results as a win that could have a meaningful impact, especially in what is expected to be a highly competitive race between Biden and Trump.

 In a statement to NPR ahead of Tuesday's election, the Biden-Harris campaign said "the President believes that making your voice heard is fundamental to who we are as Americans" and that "Biden shares the goal for an end to the violence and a just and lasting peace in the Middle East."

-NPR Political Reporter Elena Moore contributed to this report contributed to this story
+NPR political reporter Elena Moore and WUWM reporter Maayan Silver contributed to this report contributed to this story

 Copyright 2024 WUWM 89.7 FM - Milwaukee's NPR.
 To see more, visit WUWM 89.7 FM - Milwaukee's NPR.